Queen Mary University of London and HSBC host inaugural lecture on financial crime

 There were reception drinks after the lecture, sponsored by HSBC and had the logistical support of 3VB’s International Advisory and Dispute Resolution Unit.

-Mr Liu’s lecture has since been published on FATF’s website and can be accessed here.
+Mr Liu’s lecture has since been published on FATF’s website.